kirchberger/WFR-24E_ECU/README.md

 In the WFR-24E FSAE car, this device reads all sensor and controls all parts of the WFR-24E.

-We decided the have 2 controllers onboared to reduce wiring from front to back of the car as this significantly increases the complexity wiring harness complexity.
+We decided to have 2 controllers onboared to reduce wiring from front to back of the car.
+This significantly reduces the harness complexity in the car.
-The car has a 24V low voltage system so the input voltage range of the device needed to accomadate this, and the device needed interfaces to measure all sensors and command all outputs.
+The car has a 24V low voltage system so the input voltage range of the device must accomadate this, and the device must interface with all sensors and outputs.

 Sensors were primarally analog with a few digital buttons.
 Motor inverter and BMS were communicated over CAN with a couple lights requiring switched power outputs.
+Switched poer is performed with a high side driver.

 The final interfaces chosen for the device were: